 I was stressed through the entire dinner, knowing that I looked like a hot mess in such a ritzy establishment between such stylish people.

 After this hellish trip, I decided to make a few changes in my travel game.
 Instead of looking like, well, a person who’s been traveling all day, I figured it was time to take some precautionary action.

 Now anytime I fly anywhere, I pack an arsenal of airplane-friendly toiletries to make sure I’m ready for whatever glamorous events get thrown my way.
 My new essentials include: face wipes to freshen up my makeup, dry shampoo to wake up my sad, parched locks, and body wipes to get the stale airplane air off my skin.

-Keep Your Cool After A Workout
+Here Is How To Keep Your Cool After A Workout

-If you’ve ever taken a hot yoga class, then you know that the sweat is nothing to joke about.
+If you’ve ever taken a hot yoga class, then you know that sweat is nothing to joke about.
 If you’ve never tried it before, allow me to explain: you take your average yoga class, pack it full of people, and add about a hundred degrees to the room.
 It’s fun, I swear.

 That’s why any impromptu hangouts following a workout have always been a no-go – that is, until recently.
 I stumbled upon an article about the effects of showering post-workout that both horrified and delighted me.

 Based on what I discovered, taking a shower right after a sweat session isn’t such a good idea, after all.
-A cold shower will cool the body down (obviously) and disrupt the detoxification process, while a hot shower will drains the body of energy.
+A cold shower will cool the body down (obviously) and disrupt the detoxification process, while a hot shower will drain the body of energy.
 That second one sounds a little hippy-dippy, but there’s actually a ton of science to back it up.